emdgroup/baybe/docs/userguide/surrogates.md

 In principle, the surrogate model does not need to be a persistent object during Bayesian optimization since each iteration performs a new fit anyway.
-However, for advanced study, such as investigating the posterior predictions, acquisition functions or feature importance, it can be useful to diretly extract the current surrogate model.
+However, for advanced study, such as investigating the posterior predictions, acquisition functions or feature importance, it can be useful to directly extract the current surrogate model.

 For this, BayBE provides the ``get_surrogate`` method, which is available for the [``Campaign``](baybe.campaign.Campaign.get_surrogate) or for